Loading lesson…

 The big idea: AI is a useful coach for the boring parts of fitness.
 It's a dangerous coach for anything involving pain, eating history, or pushing your limits — get a real human in the loop.

-What is the core idea behind "AI For Fitness And Nutrition Planning"?
+What is the main idea of "AI For Fitness And Nutrition Planning"?

-Which best describes the scope of "AI For Fitness And Nutrition Planning"?
+Which concept is most central to "AI For Fitness And Nutrition Planning"?